Generating photons from vacuum with counter rotating wave interaction: Dynamics of the Rabi model in the Heisenberg picture

-With the initial condition~\eqref{eq:init_condition} and the dynamical equations~\eqref{eq:nle}, we get the photon number as a function of the evolution time with $\omega_{a} = \omega_{c}$ and $g/\omega_{c} = 0.1$, which is shown as the blue dashed line in Fig.~\ref{fig:nle}.
-We find that our results agree well with those obtained from the exact diagonalization which is represented as the red solid line.
+Solving these equations with the initial conditions~\eqref{eq:init_condition} for $\omega_{a} = \omega_{c}$ and $g/\omega_{c} = 0.1$ yields the photon number as a function of time, shown as the blue dashed line in Fig.~\ref{fig:nle}.
+The results are in excellent agreement with those obtained from exact diagonalization (red solid line), confirming the validity of our approach.

-In addition, we also apply our method to obtain the results on the average photon number in the bang-bang protocol demonstrated in Fig.~\ref{fig:nlevspga}, which agree well with those obtained via the exact diagonalization method.
-From a different angle, these facts show the validness of our numerical results in Sec.~\ref{sec:bangbang}.
+We further apply this method to compute the average photon number in the bang-bang protocol, as shown in Fig.~\ref{fig:nlevspga}.
+The results again agree well with those from exact diagonalization, providing additional support for the numerical results presented in Sec.~\ref{sec:bangbang}.